Inflammatory diseases in women. Causes of inflammation of the appendages

 • pain during sex;

-• pain in the lower back and abdomen;
+• pain is felt in the lower back and abdomen;

 • vaginal discharge changes its character, color and smell;

-• there may be irregularities in the monthly cycle, as well as difficulty urinating.
+• There may be disturbances in the monthly cycle, as well as difficulty urinating.

-The disease can be acute, then the symptoms of inflammation in a feminine way acquire the same color: fever, severe abdominal pain, a blood test shows a change in indicators.
+The disease can be acute in nature, then the symptoms of inflammation in a woman take on the same color: increased body temperature, severe abdominal pain, a blood test shows a change in indicators.

-The illness can last for a long period of time.
+The illness may last for a long period of time.
 Its symptoms lose their sharpness and become less noticeable.
-But this is also dangerous, since a long-term untreated pathology will cause disease of neighboring organs and systems.
+But this is also dangerous, since long-term untreated pathology will cause disease in neighboring organs and systems.

 Treatment

 How to treat inflammation?
 Inflammatory diseases in gynecology are treated with antibiotics.
-It is by far the most effective treatment for inflammation.
-Since microorganisms get used to antibiotics very quickly, their choice must be approached with great care.
-To do this, the doctor during the examination takes a smear for bacterial culture, after which a drug is selected that can cope with the disease.
+To date, this is the most effective method of treating inflammation.
+Since microorganisms very quickly become accustomed to antibiotics, their choice must be approached with special care.
+To do this, during the examination, the doctor takes a smear for bacterial culture, after which a drug is selected that can cope with the disease.

-If a woman has an acute form of the disease, the attending physician may prescribe several antibiotics of different groups at once.
+If a woman has an acute form of the disease, the attending physician may prescribe several antibiotics from different groups at once.

-Self-selection of antibiotics can irreparably harm the body.
+Choosing antibiotics on your own can cause irreparable harm to the body.

 The treatment regimen for female inflammation is the same for all types:

-• the destruction of the causative agent of the disease occurs with the help of an antibiotic.
-It has a bactericidal effect on microorganisms in the stage of their growth;
+• The destruction of the pathogen occurs with the help of an antibiotic.
+It has a bactericidal effect on microorganisms at the stage of their growth;

-• taking immunomodulatory drugs is carried out to enhance the body's defenses.
+• Taking immunomodulatory drugs is carried out to strengthen the body's defenses.
 These include thymalin, gammaglobulin, thymosin;

-• the sick organism requires the use of biostimulants.
+• a sick body requires the use of biostimulants.
 These include aloe extract, plasmol, placenta extract;

-• at the conclusion of the treatment, physiotherapeutic procedures are used (electrophoresis, ultrasound, UHF, laser therapy).
-Mud therapy, exercise therapy, therapeutic massage are also used.
+• At the end of the treatment, physiotherapeutic procedures (electrophoresis, ultrasound, UHF, laser therapy) are used.
+Mud therapy, exercise therapy, and therapeutic massage are also used.

-If an acute form of the disease occurs, additional treatment for inflammatory diseases is included: painkillers, glucose-vitamin solutions, antihistamines, and enzyme preparations are prescribed.
+If a severe form of the disease occurs, additional treatment for inflammatory diseases is included: painkillers, glucose-vitamin solutions, antihistamines, and enzyme preparations are prescribed.

-Detoxification drugs are used to remove toxins from the body.
-Their action is also aimed at increasing the volume of circulating blood, at stimulating metabolic processes.
+Detoxification medications are used to remove toxins from the body.
+Their action is also aimed at increasing the volume of circulating blood and stimulating metabolic processes.

-In the event that the conservative treatment of inflammation in a feminine way has not brought the desired results, they resort to surgical intervention.
+If conservative treatment of inflammation in women does not bring the desired results, they resort to surgical intervention.

 Complications

-If the disease is not treated for a long time, various complications may occur, including: metabolic processes begin to have disturbances, errors occur in the endocrine system, malfunctions in the vegetative-vascular system.
-In the tissues, blood circulation is disturbed, the egg matures, but with disorders.
-Common inflammation in gynecology can cause the formation of adhesions in the tubes, as well as infertility.
+If the disease is not treated for a long time, various kinds of complications may arise, including: disturbances begin in metabolic processes, errors in the functioning of the endocrine system, and disruptions in the vegetative-vascular system.
+Blood circulation in the tissues is disrupted, the egg matures, but with disturbances.
+Common inflammations in gynecology can cause the formation of adhesions in the tubes, as well as infertility.

-As a result of past female diseases, the monthly cycle may be disrupted, an ectopic pregnancy may occur.
+Due to past female diseases, the monthly cycle may be disrupted and an ectopic pregnancy may occur.

 Despite such significant complications, you just need to remember that every inflammation must be cured, and in a timely manner.
-And then it will pass, just like a runny nose or a cold, leaving no trace behind.
+And then it will go away, just like a runny nose or a cold, leaving no trace behind.

 Prevention